 - World Education Services

 NYU Wagner has no preference over the selected vendors and is in no way affiliated with the companies listed.
-We are not responsible for the services offered by these vendors and cannot be held liable for any dispute regarding services rendered.
+Applicants may submit evaluations from other NACES-approved agencies.
+We are not responsible for the services offered by vendors and cannot be held liable for any dispute regarding services rendered.
 Please review the terms and conditions of each vendor carefully, as directions and regulations vary.

 International applicants are considered for all merit-based scholarships, fellowships, and graduate assistantships.